psi-probe/psi-probe/README.md

     This will create directory called `psi-probe`.
 Subsequent steps will refer to this as "your PSI Probe base directory."

-2. Minimum JDK version required to run build is JDK7.
-Project still targets JDK6.
-The raise to JDK7 is a direct result of early Tomcat 9 support and maven plugins moving to JDK7.
+2. Minimum JDK version required to build and run is JDK8.

 3.  **Download and install Maven 3.**